Stocks slightly higher as traders return from holiday

 Hundreds of flights were cancelled in the U.S. over the holiday weekend, with airlines reporting COVID-related staffing problems.
 France reported more than 100,000 new cases in a daily record.

-Airline stocks were down on the news, with Delta Air Lines, United Airlines and American Airlines all falling more than 2% in early trading.
+Airline stocks were down on the news, with Delta Air Lines, United Airlines and American Airlines all falling roughly 1%.

 Authorities in many countries have doubled down on vaccination efforts as omicron outbreaks complicate efforts stave off fresh lockdowns while hospitals are still under strain from delta variant infections.